Kentico/xperience-algolia/README.md

 ### Determining the pages to index

 While the above sample code will create an Algolia index, pages in the content tree will not be indexed until one or more [`IncludedPathAttribute`](https://github.com/Kentico/xperience-algolia/blob/master/src/Attributes/IncludedPathAttribute.cs) attributes are applied to the class.
-The `IncludedPathAttribute` has three properties to configure:
+The `IncludedPathAttribute` has four properties to configure:

 - __AliasPath__: The path of the content tree to index.
 Use "/%" to index all children of a page.
 - __PageTypes__ (optional): The code names of the page types under the specified `AliasPath` to index.
 If not provided, all page types are indexed.